phil-blain/fortran-makefiles/README.txt

 peut être simplement %.o : %.f90 (comme dans c2pk) si les dépendances comprennent un règle %.o : %.mod pour chaque fichier source (voir dependencies/*.dmod2)
 -> permet de ne pas avoir à changer la régle de compilation en fonction de si on fait un 2-pass build ou non

+9. Alberto Otero de la Roza 's approach (2 stages + makedepf08 + anchor files)
+NOTES on Alberto Otero de la Roza's makedepf08 and Makefile -- makedepf08 --
+- as written, it needs a recent version of /usr/bin/env that understand -S (~2018 for GNU env)
+- as written, it needs GNU awk (because of the --traditional flag) -> if I remove --traditional and use the default system awk (mawk on ubuntu 17), it fails : mawk  -f makedepf08.awk *.f* */*.{f,F}*
+mawk: cannot open one/  include "one_addone.inc" (No such file or directory) -> on Mac, --traditional is not recognized and so the script simply exits (with success!) and does nothing -> on Mac, without --traditional it works correctly (though different order of dependencies) -> on Mac, awk is nawk (BWK awk)
+-- Makefile --
+-> as written, need to remove --traditional on mac
+-> find -regextype assumes GNU find (this is not essential since it is just used to create the list of source files.
+-> for some reason make 3.82, 4.2.1, 4.2, 4.3 fail with
+gfortran   -c -J .mod -o four.o four.f90 four.F90
+gfortran: fatal error: cannot specify -o with -c, -S or -E with multiple files this might be related to the filesystem case-insensitivity ?..
+-> if I rename all files to .F90 it still happens
+-> it comes from the source argument to the compile command:
+$(wildcard $(addprefix $*.,$(FORTEXT)))
+if I replace that with $< and add %.F90 to the prerequisiste it works.

+it really is related to the case-insensitivity: try in terminal ls a.F90 a.f90, it returns both (!) even if there is only one file named a.F90

+-> just as the 2 pass approach above, this approach causes recompilation of myprogram if only the implementation of mymodule is changed, because of the "touch $@" command
+-> if I remove the touch command it seems to work but might not in parallel with bigger programs

 Références:
 https://gcc.gnu.org/bugzilla/show_bug.cgi?id=47495
 https://www.cmcrossroads.com/article/rules-multiple-outputs-gnu-make